 Juggling our tasks with the hours in the day can be difficult.
-But here are 8 Surprisingly Simple Time Management tips to start bringing order and productivity to your chaotic day.
+But here are 8 Surprisingly Simple Time Management tips to gain time and get more done.

 It’s back to school season and for me, it’s back to schedule juggling and trying desperately not to get overwhelmed.
 Between my 3 sons school, soccer and church schedule, evenings and weekends are shot.
 How on earth am I supposed to make time to do everything for our home, the kids, my husband, myself and my blog/business between 9 am and 2pm while all 3 kids are in school?
 Seriously?